Elizabeth “Diz” Riddle Graves (1916-1972) was an American physicist.

 In Cabin 4 the Graves’ spread out their equipment on the creaky double bed and told the inquiring owner that they were on a cross-country trip and would stay only two nights...
 In Carrizoso, Al Graves anxiously watched his wife puttering with the Geiger counter that rested on the window sill facing Trinity forty miles westward.
 Diz Graves was seven months pregnant, and Al worried that the strain of the last hours might injure her health.
 He put a steady arm around her and drew her to him.
 Over the short-wave set they could hear Sam Allison conversing excitedly with the pilot of the B-29.
 The Graves’s made a last check of their instruments.
 Then together they waited....

-Graves remained in Los Alamos after the war to continue her research of experimental nuclear physics.
+Graves remained in Los Alamos after the war to continue her research into experimental nuclear physics.

 Graves died on January 6, 1972 in Albuquerque, New Mexico.